 Legislative Leadership

-Each chamber elects its own officers, who preside over sessions, manage legislative business, and represent their house in official matters.
+Each chamber elects its own presiding officers, who preside over sessions, manage legislative business, and represent their house in official matters.
 The President of the Senate and the Speaker of the House coordinate joint sessions, committee hearings, and inter-chamber communication.
 Together, they form part of the National Leadership Council, which advises the executive branch on major policy matters.

 Committees